garry-clawson/robot_programming/README.md

 - An <include> which finds the bacchus_gazebo vineyard demo launch (launches the vineyard_small as default)

-## Route Planning Overview

-The path planning uses the [BUG2 algorithm](https://automaticaddison.com/the-bug2-algorithm-for-robot-motion-planning/) and a homing beacon system to avoid collisions and get to required points for image taking.

-The algorithm is controlled by being in a series of states `LOOK_TOWARDS`, `GOAL_SEEK`, `WALL_FOLLOW` and `ROTATE_TO_VINES`.

-1. `LOOK_TOWARDS` - This state rotates the robot towards the `HOMING_BEACON` which can be placed anywhere in the vineyard.
-Rather than use single end point I have used a series of these to act as points to take images at.
-Once pointed towards the beacon the robot state will be changed to `GOAL_SEEK`.

-1. `GOAL_SEEK` - This moves the robot towards the goal (homing beacon) and if it encounters any obstacle it will change state to `WALL_FOLLOW`.
-The collision proximity params here are slightly larger than at `WALL_FOLLOW` so we can avoid getting closed into position.

-1. `WALL'_FOLLOW` - This state moves the robot out of a collision area and will keep going until it intersects with the BUG2 `GOAL"_SEEK` line.
-It will then move to state `LOOK_TOWARDS` to again go to the `HOMING_BEACON`

-1. `ROTATE_TO"_VINES` - Once at the goal position, the robot will change state and rotate towards the vines ensuring that the KinectHD camera is facing the vines at 90 degrees (assumes the vine hedge is parallel to the perimeter wall - checks have shown it is)

-1. `TAKE_IMAGE` - Once at the desired position we move to the `TAKE_IMAGE` state where the grape bunch counting process will begin.

-Once we are at the correct position and angle to take an image the counting process takes over.

 ## Grape Bunch Counting Process Overview

 The grape bunch counting process is achieved through an imaging pipeline, using OpenCV, as follows: